The Australian Dollar, AUD, A$

 There are a range of banks, FX providers and online FX Services offering competitive products, services and strategies to execute FX and manage risk.
 These include spot and forward foreign exchange transactions, foreign currency accounts and call and put options.

-- Inflation 2.1% (twelve months to the March quarter 2017) Consumer Price Index from the Australian Bureau of Statistics (ABS)
+- Inflation 1.9% (twelve months to the December 2017) Consumer Price Index from the Australian Bureau of Statistics (ABS)

-- Cash Rate 1.5% (effective 3 May 2017) overnight money market rate set by the Reserve Bank of Australia (RBA).
+- Cash Rate 1.5% overnight money market rate set by the Reserve Bank of Australia (RBA).

 Australian Economy Snapshot - Reserve Bank of Australia

 Australia has an open, varied, export-oriented economy consistently ranked among the strongest of advanced economies in the Organisation for Economic Co-Operation and Development (OECD).
-Australia is the world’s 12th largest economy and has had 26 years of uninterrupted annual economic growth.
+Australia is the world’s 13th largest economy and is in its 27th year of consecutive annual economic growth.
 Australia’s economic growth and prosperity reflects increasing connections into the Asian region.

 State by State differences

-There are strong economic differences between the Australian States due to the effects of the end of the resources boom.
+There has been economic differences between the Australian States due to the effects of the end of the resources boom.
 The economies of the mining states – Western Australia and Queensland – have been most impacted.
-States with less exposure to mining – New South Wales and Victoria – have seen an improvement in economic conditions.
-The growth rate of household consumption reflects this.
-Consumption growth has generally been stronger in the non-mining states.
+States with less exposure to mining – New South Wales and Victoria – have seen a relative improvement in economic conditions.

-Australia is very open to global trade and investment and has reduced tariff and non-tariff barriers both unilaterally and through negotiated trade agreements.
-Beneficial bilateral trade agreements have been negotiated and formalised with Japan (Jan 2015), Korea (Dec 2014) as well as other key Asian markets.
-Negotiations have been concluded on a China-Australia Free Trade Agreement.
-Other than a number of "sensitive" sectors, investment into Australia is open and supported.
-Mining and agriculture are important exports.
+Australia is open to global trade and investment and has reduced tariff and non-tariff barriers both unilaterally and through negotiated trade agreements.
+Beneficial bilateral trade agreements have been negotiated and formalised with Japan (Jan 2015) and Korea (Dec 2014).

 The Inflation rate is calculated as the Consumer Price Index (CPI) and reported by the Australian Bureau of Statistics (ABS) quarterly and annually.
-Inflation rose 2.1% over the twelve months to the March quarter 2017, compared with a rise of 1.5% over the twelve months to the December quarter 2016.
+Inflation rose 1.9% over the twelve months to December 2017, compared with a rise of 1.5% over the twelve months to December 2016.
 The Australian government seeks to achieve a target inflation rate of 2-3% on average over the cycle.

 Sovereign Credit Rating

-Australia has a strong (AAA) credit rating by all three major rating agencies.
-As at June/July 2014:
+Australia has a strong (AAA) credit rating by all three major rating agencies:

 - S&P: AAA